 State News

-- Tennessee vaccine eligibility expands beginning Monday - Chattanooga Times Free Press (Times Free Press)
+- Opinion: American ‘state capitalism’ is destined for failure - Chattanooga Times Free Press (Times Free Press)

-- Walker County house fire claims two lives - Chattanooga Times Free Press (Times Free Press)
+- City Council OKs paying up to $20K for financial analysis - Chattanooga Times Free Press (Times Free Press)

 Wire Reports